thousandtyone/autoend/README.md

 The Extension understands context of the code in which it executes; so semi-colons will not move to end of line automatically for, 'for' or 'foreach' loops!

+> **Note**: For languages like Python which use colons instead of semi-colons to end the line use the autoend.autoendWithColon setting and set it to true.
+This disables moving of semi-colons to the end of the line and does the same thing with colons to make experience with languages like python (which use colons instead of semi-colons to end a line or indicate starting of code blocks) better.

 ## Known Issues

 Please Report all issues in Github.